cbolisetti/multiappfracflow/README.md

 ![Image](fracture_diffusion/no_multiapp_matrix_T.png)

 The solution produced by MOOSE depends upon time-step size.
 Some examples are shown in FigureTODO_REF.
 Evidently, reducing the time-step below 1.0 does not impact the solution very much.
-Hence, the solution using $\mathrm{d}t = 0.0625$ is used as the *benchmark* for the remainder of this section.
+Hence, the solution using $\Delta t = 0.0625$ is used as the *benchmark* for the remainder of this section.

 ![Image](fracture_diffusion/no_multiapp_frac_T.png)